-- 5 peak in early June.
-The decreasing rainfall and cloud cover towards the end of the rainy season in September and October cause snow-melt to increase again.
-Since glaciers are still protected by a snow cover, ice-melt is not increasing.
-Falling temperatures in September decrease ice-melt until it stops in late October.
-Accordingly, runoff generated from rainfall and ice-melt is almost cyclic at the outlet of the LRB.
-The close match between total modeled runoff with and without ice-melt confirms the minor contribution. - of ice-melt (Figs. 9, 12).
-From the point of view of water management this is unfavorable since ice-melt cannot augment low flow conditions during the dry winter season.

-The average seasonal course of runoff remains similar under assumed future climatic conditions (2011-2040, 2051-2080; Fig. 12b, c).
-The main difference compared to the

-- past is a clear decrease of the melt-water contribution both from snow and ice during summer.
-Increasing temperatures at all altitudes also sharply reduce the amount of snowfall (Fig. 11).
-The protective snow-cover on glaciers is removed much earlier in the year by increasing snow-melt.
-Ice-melt becomes the dominating melt-contribution to runoff in early June, reaching a peak of 10% at the basin outlet.
-The onset of the monsoon reduces ice-melt from the glaciers as described above.
-These processes are - similar for the sub-basin of Yangbajing with larger glacierization (Fig. 12, right).
+radiation and snowmelt from its peak in early June.
+The decreasing rainfall and cloud cover towards the end of the rainy season in September and October cause snowmelt to increase again.
+Since glaciers are still protected by a snow cover, ice melt is not increasing.
+Falling temperatures in September decrease ice melt until it stops in late October.
+Accordingly, runoff generated from rainfall and ice melt is almost cyclic (see Sect.
+2) at the outlet of the LRB.
+The close match between total modeled runoff with and without ice melt confirms the minor contribution of ice melt (Figs. 13, 16, S2).
+From the point of view of water management this is unfavorable since ice melt cannot augment low-flow conditions during the dry winter season.
+The average seasonal course of runoff remains similar under assumed future climatic conditions (2011-2040, 2051-2080; Figs. 16b, c, S2).
+The main difference compared to the past is a clear decrease of the melt-water contribution from snow during summer and an increase in evapotranspiration.
+Increasing temperatures at all altitudes sharply reduce the amount of snowfall (Figs. 14, 15).
+The protective snow cover on glaciers is removed much earlier in the year by increasing snowmelt.
+Ice melt becomes the dominating melt contribution to runoff in early June, reaching a peak of 10% at the basin outlet.
+The onset of the monsoon reduces ice melt from the glaciers as described above.
+Together with the glacier retreat the ice-melt contribution during summer becomes lower in the scenario periods.
+Consequently, runoff is reduced, mainly caused by changes in the amount of precipitation.
+Additionally the reduction of snowmelt and increasing evapotranspiration forces the runoff reduction during early summer, particularly for the period from 2051 to 2080 (Figs. 16, S2).